grecheg/aws-gamelift-sample/README.md

  - Developing a Hands-on Technical Workshop to demonstrate the use of Amazon GameLift with AWS managed components for game services.
  - Developing Monitoring for GameLift Services
  - Developing a CloudFormation template for a one-click deployment

-## For further questions/ assistances
- - Please contact korea-gaming-sa@amazon.com for any comment/ requests regarding this content